Pivotal Cloud Foundry (PCF)

 Cloud Foundry is a multi-cloud platform used to support the development, management and continuous delivery of software applications.
 It can be deployed on top of an IaaS tool such as Amazon Web Services (AWS), vSphere or OpenStack and provides a set of features and specialized functions that help organizations reduce the cost and complexity of configuring the underlying platform for their applications.

 Pivotal Cloud Foundry, also known as PCF, is a distribution of the open-source Cloud Foundry platform that includes additional features and services that expand the capabilities of Cloud Foundry and make it easier to use.
-IaaS platforms like Google Cloud and AWS have built and configured templates that make it easy to deploy PCF as a PaaS solution on top of their cloud-based infrastructure products.
+IaaS platforms like Google Cloud and AWS have built and configured templates that make it easy to deploy enterprise PCF as a PaaS solution on top of their cloud-based infrastructure products.

+What is PCF?
 PCF Components and Functions

-The main purpose of PCF is to provide the underlying infrastructure that organizations need to facilitate continuous delivery of software updates, manage the application life cycle and streamline the development, deployment, and scaling of web-based applications.
+The main purpose of PCF is to provide the underlying infrastructure and environments that organizations need to facilitate continuous delivery of software updates, manage the application life cycle and streamline the development, deployment, and scaling of web-based applications.
 PCF is a distributed system with many components that play different roles in this process: